vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 (CII II A) Kharoshṭhī Inscriptions with the exception of those of Aśoka edited by Sten Konow.
 Reprint, Delhi 1991.
 Corpus Inscriptionum Indicarum Vol. II, Part I.

-( CII II B) Barhut Inscriptions ediṭby ḤL¨uders.
+( CII II B) Barhut Inscriptions ediṭby ḤLüders.
 Revised by E. Waldschmidt and ṀA.
 Mehendale.
 Reprint, Delhi 1998.
 Corpus Inscriptionum Indicarum Vol. II,

 Part II.